Confidence Guarantee - Read more

 Conversely, it is dry season on the islands on the east coast of Southern Thailand, for example on Koh Samui and Koh Phangan.
 The weather is hot and generally dry, although you should expect short and intense showers occasionally.

-Especially the intense heat means that there are significantly fewer travellers in Thailand in April, which is otherwise a relatively inexpensive month to visit Thailand.
+The intense heat in particular means that there are significantly fewer travellers in Thailand in April, which is otherwise a relatively inexpensive month to visit Thailand.
+On the other hand, those who travel can, among other things, experience Songkran, which is the Thai New Year.

 In Northern and Central Thailand, the hot season continues in May, and the amount of rainfall increases in these areas as we approach the rainy season during May.
 Temperatures remain high, with high humidity, but the increased amount of rain may have a slightly cooling effect.